 If you encounter the above symptoms of the early phases of relapse and you do not take preventive action, it is almost inevitable you will physically relapse.

-Beyond this, the only remaining question is whether you can arrest and reverse this slip-up, or whether you will tailspin into a full-bore relapse.
+Beyond this, the only remaining question is whether you can stop and reverse this slip-up, or whether you will tailspin into a full-bore relapse.

 What Does Relapse Feel Like?